-In common with many charitable organizations, the Organization derives revenues from donations, the completeness of which is not susceptible of satisfactory audit verification.
-Accordingly, our verification of these revenues was limited to the amounts recorded in the records of the Organization and we were not able to determine whether any adjustments might be necessary to revenue, excess (deficiency) of revenue over expenses, assets and net assets.
+In common with many charitable organizations, the Organization derives revenue from donations, the completeness of which is not susceptible of satisfactory audit verification.
+Accordingly, our verification of these revenues was limited to the amounts recorded in the records of the Organization.
+Therefore, we were not able to determine whether any adjustments might be necessary to revenue from donations, deficiency of revenue over expenses, and cash flow from operations for the years ended August 31, 2012 and 2011, current assets as at August 31, 2012 and 2011, and net assets as at September 1, 2011 and 2010 and August 31, 2012 and 2011.
+Our audit opinion on the financial statements for the year ended August 31, 2011 was modified accordingly because of the possible effects of this limitation in scope.